Married Women's Property Act 1882: English women's property rights

 Aware of their daughters' unfortunate situation, fathers often provided them with dowries or worked into a prenuptial agreement pin money, the estate which the wife was to possess for her sole and separate use not subject to the control of her husband, to provide her with an income separate from his.
 This could be done by conveying property to 'feoffees-to-use', or trustees, who would legally hold the property 'to her use' (in respect of income) and to her offspring (as the ultimate beneficiaries).
 The wife would then receive the benefits of the property through her control of the trustees and would be able to dispose of it after her death by will amongst the offspring of the marriage'.

 In contrast to wives, women who never married or who were widowed maintained control over their property and inheritance, owned land and controlled property-disposal, since by law any unmarried adult female was a feme sole.
 Once married, the only way that women could reclaim property was through widowhood.
-The few exceptions of married women who were femes sole were queens of England, and Margaret Beaufort, who was declared to be a feme sole by a 1485 act of parliament passed by her son, in spite of the fact that Beaufort was still married to Thomas Stanley, Earl of Derby.
+The few exceptions of married women who were femes sole were queens of England, and Margaret Beaufort, who was declared to be a feme sole by a 1485 act of parliament passed by her son Henry VII of England, in spite of the fact that Beaufort was still married to Thomas Stanley, Earl of Derby.

 The dissolution of a marriage, whether initiated by the husband or wife, usually left the divorced females impoverished, as the law offered them no rights to marital property.
-The 1836 Caroline Norton court-case highlighted the injustice of English property-laws, and generated enough support to result in the Married Women's Property Act.
+The 1836 Caroline Norton court-case highlighted the injustice of English property-laws, and generated enough support to result in the act.